marcomc/routerboard-setup/README.md

 # RouterBoard Setup

+## Reset Instructions

+For detailed instructions on resetting your MikroTik RouterBoard, see [RESET.md](./RESET.md).

 ## Configure RouterBoard

 If the reouter has been reset, the default user is `admin` and the password is empty.